mlilback/rc2SwiftClient/Issues.md

 * html output content search
 * implement searchbar interface to use for console
 * viewers should offer quick jump menu to recently viewed items
+* should clearing the console clear the image cache?
+How does it get cleared?

 ## other